 The development of a baby is a beautifully intricate process.
 From the moment the egg and sperm meet, your baby is growing.
 This early part of development lays the foundation for a healthy pregnancy and delivery.
 It is important to be informed in order to address any concerns regarding early fetal development.

 If a possible complication in early fetal development is suspected, your health care provider will use a combination of blood tests and ultrasound tests to make a clear diagnosis.
 A blood test can be used to monitor hCG levels and progesterone levels.
-Ultrasounds can be used to visually see what development is taking place in the uterus and to measure the progress.
+Ultrasounds can be used to visually see what development is taking place in the uterus and measure progress.

-This information should be used as a general guide for healthy pregnancy development, although early fetal development may vary due to the mother’s health or a miscalculation of ovulation.
+Because every women is different and every pregnancy develops differently, this information should be used as a general guide for healthy pregnancy development, although early fetal development may vary due to the mother’s health or a miscalculation of ovulation.
 Gestational age is the age of the pregnancy from the last normal menstrual period (LMP), and fetal age is the actual age of the growing baby.

 Most references to pregnancy are usually in gestational age rather than fetal age development, but we have included both so that it is clear what stage development is being discussed.